Bass and Lindenwood host Eastern Illinois - WTOP News

 Saint Charles, Missouri; Saturday, 4:30 p.m.
 EST

-BOTTOM LINE: Lindenwood hosts Eastern Illinois after Reggie Bass scored 20 points in Lindenwood’s 65-63 victory against the SIU-Edwardsville Cougars.
+BOTTOM LINE: Lindenwood hosts Eastern Illinois after Reggie Bass scored 20 points in Lindenwood’s 65-63 victory over the SIU-Edwardsville Cougars.

-The Lions are 9-2 in home games.
-Lindenwood ranks sixth in the OVC in team defense, allowing 70.2 points while holding opponents to 42.2% shooting.
+The Lions have gone 9-2 in home games.
+Lindenwood ranks fifth in the OVC in rebounding averaging 32.9 rebounds.
+Jadis Jones leads the Lions with 6.1 boards.

-The Panthers are 3-8 in OVC play.
-Eastern Illinois has a 1-1 record in one-possession games.
+The Panthers have gone 3-8 against OVC opponents.
+Eastern Illinois gives up 71.5 points to opponents while being outscored by 3.3 points per game.

-Lindenwood averages 70.9 points per game, 0.6 fewer points than the 71.5 Eastern Illinois gives up.
-Eastern Illinois has shot at a 42.8% clip from the field this season, 0.6 percentage points higher than the 42.2% shooting opponents of Lindenwood have averaged.
+Lindenwood is shooting 43.3% from the field this season, the same percentage Eastern Illinois allows to opponents.
+Eastern Illinois has shot at a 42.8% rate from the field this season, 0.6 percentage points above the 42.2% shooting opponents of Lindenwood have averaged.

-TOP PERFORMERS: Markeith Browning II is averaging 12.5 points, 3.7 assists and 1.7 steals for the Lions.
-Anias Futrell is averaging 13.1 points, 5.6 rebounds and 1.8 steals over the last 10 games.
+TOP PERFORMERS: Jones is averaging 11.6 points and 6.1 rebounds for the Lions.
+Anias Futrell is averaging 1.8 made 3-pointers over the last 10 games.

-Nakyel Shelton is averaging 16.9 points for the Panthers.
+Nakyel Shelton is shooting 43.0% and averaging 16.9 points for the Panthers.
 Kooper Jacobi is averaging 1.4 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Lions: 5-5, averaging 66.7 points, 31.4 rebounds, 10.7 assists, 7.5 steals and 3.7 blocks per game while shooting 40.4% from the field.
 Their opponents have averaged 71.5 points per game.